 December 7, 2020

 Ryo Morimoto is an assistant professor of anthropology at Princeton University.
-From 2014 to 2018, Morimoto served as the Project Manager for the Digital Archive of Japan's 2011 Disasters Project at the Reischauer Institute at Harvard University.
+From 2014-18, Morimoto served as the project manager for the digital archive of Japan's 2011 Disasters Project at the Reischauer Institute at Harvard University.
 Morimoto studies anthropology and disaster, culture and sudden change, memory and material objects, and the selective remembrance of the nuclear in Japan.